mackerelio/fluent-plugin-mackerel/README.md

 </match>
 ```

-then it indicates value of the `n` th index of the array got by splitting the tag by `.` (dot) and get the following output when the tag is `mackerel.http_status`.
+This indicates the value of the `n` th index of the array.
+By splitting the tag with a `.` (dot) the following output can be got when the tag is `mackerel.http_status`.
 ```
 {
   "hostId": "xyz",